Discipline

 Hazel's life-long activism weaves its way through her artistic practice.
 Her passion is for telling stories in bronze of struggles for social justice and redressing the lack of women represented, one statue at a time.
 A statue must be a catalyst for change.

-Bronze public commissions are what you probably know her for, such as Sir Nigel Gresley at King’s Cross Station, the women biscuit factory workers – ‘Cracker Packers’ – in Carlisle, and for her iconic statue of suffragette Emmeline Pankhurst in Manchester, unveiled in 2018.
-This 'Our Emmeline' statue won the prestigious Marsh Award for Excellence in Public Sculpture in 2021.
+Bronze public commissions are what you probably know her for, such as Sir Nigel Gresley at King’s Cross Station; the women biscuit factory workers – ‘Cracker Packers’ – in Carlisle; suffragette Emmeline Pankhurst in Manchester, winner of the prestigious Marsh Award for Excellence in Public Sculpture; suffragist Elizabeth Wolstenholme Elmy for Congleton; and bronze bust of Sir John Manduell, founder of the Royal Northern College of Music.

 www.hazelreeves.com